Why Am I Yawning So Much But Not Tired? 4 Reasons Why and How to Fix it.

 • Sleep apnea: This condition disrupts breathing during sleep, leading to fragmented rest and increased yawning throughout the day.

-In severe cases of liver failure, the body's metabolic balance is so disrupted that it affects brain function.
-Remember that while excessive yawning may be associated with brain disorders, it is rarely the only symptom; some other symptoms accompanying excessive yawning that warrant medical attention include chest pain, dizziness, shortness of breath, and confusion.
 When evaluating potential new diagnostic tools, doctors look at your full medical history.
 If you experience excessive yawning alongside other neurological changes, a doctor might suggest magnetic resonance imaging to get a clearer picture of your health.

 These standard assessments emphasize the presence of clinical disease rather than subtler signs indicating a medical condition.
 Collaborating with a medical professional who takes a thorough view is necessary for revealing why you develop excessive yawning.